Mehmet Dragusha

 Mehmet Ashim Dragusha (born 9 October 1977) is an Albanian former professional footballer who played as a midfielder.

 Club career

 Born in Pristina, Dragusha began his career with local side FC Prishtina.
 In 1997, he moved to the Slovenian club Maribor before joining German side FC Sachsen Leipzig in 2000.
 He went on to play for Eintracht Trier and in the Bundesliga for Eintracht Frankfurt.
 He played 134 matches and scored 12 goals.

 International career

 Dragusha received the Albanian cititzenship on 6 March 2003 along Lorik Cana.
 Between 2003 and 2005, he played ten international games with Albania, scoring a single goal.

-Personal life

-His brother is footballer Alban Dragusha.